cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 links on
 [piplanet.org](https://cloudmesh.github.io/pi/docs/hardware/parts/)

-## 3. Installing Cloudmesh on the Manager (numbers need to be updated)
+## 3. Installing Cloudmesh on the Manager

 To start, we install cloudmesh, which significantly simplifies the
 installation: